 Blue Crab Dressing I correctly figured that Elizabeth from Three Beans on a String had to be from Maryland, featuring blue crab in her Thanksgiving dressing.
 But this recipe could be inspiration to anyone looking to mix it up for this year’s menu!

 Butternut Squash Wild Rice Pilaf I saw this post title first from Curious Cuisiniere, and thought, “Hmm…this is something different–and tasty looking!”.
-Then I saw Jennifer from Peanut Butter & Peppers had also put these ingredients in her Butternut Squash Wild Rice.
+Then I saw Jennifer from Peanut Butter & Peppers had also put these ingredients in her Butternut Squash Wild Rice (shown above).
 I don’t think of rice on Thanksgiving, but it looks great in the recipes these two bloggers have shared!

 Mashed Potatoes with Sour Cream from Platings & Pairings is a great looking dish of potatoes!
 Mashed potatoes is probably my favorite Thanksgiving sides, but haven’t tried it with sour cream, might need to.